 Make sure you have a good look through our website.
 For more insight into life at Bolara 60 check out our Facebook page and Instagram.
 To read testimonials from previous placement holders, see the bottom of this page.
 And for more information on the region, see here.
 If you have any remaining questions please don’t hesitate to ask us.

 If you are happy with everything you have read so far, and meet all the essential criteria, please send a letter (max 1 side A4) and a supporting CV (max 1 side A4) to anna-at-bolara60-dot-com in which you cover:

-We will hold interviews, usually by Skype/Zoom or similar, during February.
-So please make sure your application reaches us by the end of January.
+We will hold interviews, usually by Zoom, during February.
+So please make sure your application reaches us by 31st January at the very latest.
 We expect to be able to make all placement offers by 1st March.
-However if we do not have enough suitable applications by then we will continue to accept and assess applications until we have recruited enough volunteers for the season.
+However if we do not have enough suitable applications by then we will continue to accept and assess applications until we have recruited enough helpers for the season.